BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **"The time of the Orc has come"** `ACTIVE`

-Once per game, at the start of any Fight phase, all friendly Mordor Orc models within 12" may re-roll failed To Wound rolls when making Strikes.
+Once per game, at the start of any Fight Phase, Gothmog can declare he is using this ability.
+Until the end of the turn, friendly Mordor Orc models within 12" of Gothmog may re-roll any failed To Wound Rolls when making Strikes.

 - **"The Age of Men is Over"** `PASSIVE`

-Friendly Mordor Orc models within 3" gain the [Hatred] (Man) special rule.
+Friendly Mordor Orc models within 3" of Gothmog gain the [Hatred] (Man) special rule.

 </div>